natalieday123/intro-se-ruby-methods-practice/README.md

 Create a new Ruby file called 'methods-practice.rb' with the `touch` command in your command line.
 Open up the file and code the following functions.
 Make sure to test them out by calling the function and then running `ruby methods-practice.rb` from the command line!

+**For each of the methods, you should *return* the values rather than simply using puts to print them out**

 * 1) Build a method `timesByOneThousand` that takes an integer and multiplies it by 1000.
 (We started this one for you)

 ```